-Mortgage loans consist of both commercial mortgage loans originated in the United States and Chile and residential mortgage loans originated in Chile.
+Mortgage loans consist of both commercial mortgage loans and residential mortgage loans originated in the United States and Chile.
 Mortgage loans are collateralized by the underlying properties.
 Collateral on mortgage loans must meet or exceed 125% of the loan at the time the loan is made.
 The carrying amounts of the mortgage loan portfolio as of December 31 were as follows:

-2023 2022
+2024 2023

 Mortgage loans

-Commercial mortgage loans - domestic \$ 1,699,115 1,589,974
+Commercial mortgage loans - domestic \$ 1,688,363 1,699,115

-Commercial mortgage loans - foreign 32,765 36,320
+Commercial mortgage loans - foreign 72,292 32,765

+Residential mortgage loans - domestic 529,480

-Residential mortgage loans - foreign 58,420 54,352
+Residential mortgage loans - foreign 286,204 58,420

-Total amortized cost 1,790,300 1,680,646
+Total amortized cost 2,576,339 1,790,300

-Valuation allowance 6,810 3,494
+Valuation allowance 7,907 6,810

-Net carrying value \$ 1,783,490 1,677,152
+Net carrying value \$ 2,568,432 1,783,490

 The Company has elected to present the accrued interest receivable balance separately in its Consolidated Balance Sheets from the amortized cost of the finance receivables.
-Accrued interest receivable was \$6,255 and \$5,773 as of December 31, 2023 and 2022, respectively, relating to loans.
+Accrued interest receivable was \$10,388 and \$6,255 as of December 31, 2024 and 2023, respectively, relating to loans.
 The Company also elected not to measure an allowance for credit losses for accrued interest receivables.
 For mortgage loan investments, the accrual of interest is discontinued when the contractual payment of principal or interest has become 120 days past due.
 Write-off of accrued interest receivables are recognized by reversing interest income.
-The Company wrote off \$95 and \$0 of loan accrued interest receivables for the years ended December 31, 2023 and 2022, respectively.
+The Company wrote off \$2 and \$95 of loan accrued interest receivables for the years ended December 31, 2024 and 2023, respectively.